OgnjenAleksic/OgnjenAleksic/README.md

 - 👀 I’m interested in ...blockchain technology
 - 🌱 I’m currently learning ...Solidity
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...twitter account https://twitter.com/0x6080 E-mail: cryptognjen@gmail.com
+- 📫 How to reach me ...Twitter: https://twitter.com/0x6080 E-mail: cryptognjen@gmail.com

 <!---
 OgnjenAleksic/OgnjenAleksic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.